Herding Games

 - It helps prevent boredom and strengthens the relationship between you and your dog.

-Sheep Ball - A fun Game designed by Kay Laurence, it's a great way to give working dogs an outlet for their skills in the comfort of their backyard.
-It requires soft footballs and involves teaching your dog to
+Sheep Ball - A fun game designed by Kay Laurence, is a great way to give working dogs an outlet for their skills in the comfort of their backyard.
+It helps teach your dog to...

-1. To only focus on the ball in play - A valuable life skill for city dogs that can be easily overwhelmed in chaotic, busy environments like our streets.
+1. Only focus on the ball in play - This is a valuable life skill for city dogs, who can be easily overwhelmed in chaotic, busy environments like our streets.

-Collie Ball - A large durable ball designed specifically with herding breeds in mind.
+Herding Ball - A large, durable ball, like a Collie Ball, explicitly designed with herding breeds in mind.

-Once the ball is in play it can help the dog entertain themselves for a long time and often doesnt need a lot of involvement from the handler.
-Its a great way to burn off some extra herding energy.
+Once the ball is in play, it can help the dog entertain themselves for a long time and often doesn't need a lot of involvement from the handler.
+It's a great way to burn off some extra herding energy.
+And help them tap into their natural herding instincts.

 Triball - This game involves teaching your dog to drive eight oversized, inflatable balls into a goal within a set timeframe. (seven-minute if competing).
 The handler directs the dog to select the balls in a particular order.
 The more skilled they become, the more distance your dog drives the balls increases and the time they have to complete it gets shorter.